Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport

 \onecolumngrid

-\makeatletter \xdef\presupfigures{\arabic{figure}} {S\fpeval{\arabic{figure}-\presupfigures}} In this Supplemental Material, we cover: ($i$) fundamental concepts of Green's function and self-energy; ($ii$) a detailed analysis of the non-Hermitian Fermi-Dirac distribution, including gauge invariance, asymptotic behaviors, and current differentiability near EPs; ($iii$) methods for calculating the current susceptibility using non-Hermitian approaches and exact diagonalization; and ($iv$) extended numerical verifications, containing low-energy spectra and persistent currents, alongside performance benchmarks across both weak and strong coupling regimes.
+\makeatletter \xdef\presupfigures{\arabic{figure}} {S\fpeval{\arabic{figure}-\presupfigures}} In this Supplemental Material, we cover: (i) fundamental concepts of Green's function and self-energy; (ii) a detailed analysis of the non-Hermitian Fermi-Dirac distribution, including gauge invariance, asymptotic behaviors, and current continuity near EPs; (iii) methods for calculating the current susceptibility using non-Hermitian approaches and exact diagonalization; and (iv) extended numerical verifications, containing low-energy spectra and persistent currents, alongside performance benchmarks across both weak and strong coupling regimes.